 Trooper Maverick has the intriguing premise of Bart being blackmailed into the Army, rich with comic possibilities both visual and verbal, not unlike Driskill's only other MAVERICK contribution, The Sheriff of Duck n' Shoot.
-Kelly is given plenty of opportunities to react as a fish out of water and shows real skill at physical comedy, with Bare proving as adept at handling the humor as he would be in his best known gig, the 168 episodes of GREEN ACRES.
+Kelly is given plenty of opportunities to react as a fish out of water, with Bare proving as adept at handling the humor as he would be in his best known gig, the 168 episodes of GREEN ACRES.

 Driskill does a good job living up to Roy Huggins' MAVERICK credo for over a half hour--the situation is indeed "always hopeless, but never serious".
 Unfortunately, he couldn't come up with an ending.
 Trooper Maverick is weakened greatly by its final reel, with not one, but two unconvincing examples of the banal "character change as resolution" cliche that too many sitcom scripters utilized when they apparently found themselves stuck.
 While some Maverick resolutions are more satisfying than others, and the show is capable of surprising you fairly often, Trooper Maverick provides one of the least persuasive conclusions of the first three seasons.